mcgill-csus/mcgill-csus-docs/constitution/body.md

 The suggested representatives include those for U1 students, the games society, the help desk, arts students, and science students.

+### CSUS Help Desk Representative

+The CSUS Help Desk representative will ensure the overall running of the help desk.
+This includes recruiting and interviewing all tutors, creating the schedule for the help desk tutors, and working on promotion through course websites, facebook pages, and flyers.
+The representative will also provide all tutors with a document verifying their tutoring hours at the end of the year.

 ## Meetings of the Executive Council

 Quorum for a Regular meeting of CSUS Executive Council is four members and quorum for online interactions, where relevant, is six members.